clarkezone/chirpytabletest/_posts/2025-03-07-macsoftwaresetup25.md

 categories: [macos, setup, software]
 ---

-I use Mac's, PC's and Linux machines in personal and work environments and from time to time i "repave" with a clean OS and clean app installs.
+I use Mac's, PC's and Linux machines and from time to time i "repave" with a clean OS and clean app installs.
 It can be interesting to track how the "initial install" changes for an any given OS over time, hence I decided to document this for next time both as a record for myself as well as to share it with you in case there is anything interesting.

 ## Productivity Core